First-Timers FAQs for Road Races

 • If you have highly individualized nutritional needs, you’ll want to carry your own provisions with you.

-• Hydration vests are also very useful for stashing extra (or discarded) clothing, phone, keys, and such.
+• Hydration vests are also very useful for stashing extra (or discarded) clothing, phones, keys, and other items.

 As with all gear, it is important to practice with a bottle or vest during training before using it during a race, particularly a long race.